To boost traffic and engagement for your website, borrow a few ideas from these top hospital blogs.

 Your hospital blog is a great place to build a strong brand and unique voice for your organization.
-Take a look at some of the blogs that elevate healthcare content marketing from good to great.
+For inspiration, take a look at some of our favorite hopital blogs that are setting the pace for healthcare content marketing.

 Health Essentials from Cleveland Clinic

-As one of the world's top healthcare providers, it's no surprise that Cleveland Clinic is also a leader in delivering healthcare content—and it's Health Essentials blog has more than 4 million monthly visitors.
-This has turned into a formidable social media following for the Clinic, with more than 2 million likes on Facebook and more than 815,000 followers on Twitter.
+As one of the world’s top healthcare providers, it’s no surprise that Cleveland Clinic is also a leader in delivering healthcare content—and it’s Health Essentials blog has more than 10 million monthly visitors.

 HealthFeed from University of Utah Health Care

-When your organization is doing high-level, high-quality research, a content marketing blog allows you to build brand awareness with consumers and elevate your system’s reputation.
-Launched in 2013, HealthFeed has embraced this tactic to promote U of U Health Care as an authority on medical matters.
+Launched in 2013, HealthFeed has embraced content to promote University of Utah Health Care as an authority on medical matters.
 In addition to offering a wide scope of health information (sorted by topic), HealthFeed uses every article to connect readers with a healthcare expert.

 HealthFeed also promotes The Scope, a University of Utah Health Sciences podcast series that addresses common health challenges.
 This this type of integrated content brings readers and listeners closer to health experts, while also helping readers build a relationship with the U of U Health Care brand.

-True North Custom loves HealthFeed for connecting medical experts with consumers in a relevant and meaningful way.
+Why we like it: HealthFeed connects the university’s medical experts with consumers in a relevant and meaningful way.

 When it comes to positioning your healthcare brand as a compassionate, high-quality system, nothing speaks louder than the words of your patients.
 The Sharing Mayo Clinic blog puts content marketing in the hands of consumers, providing a platform for patients, family, friends, and Mayo Clinic staff to share their stories about how the Mayo Clinic impacted their lives.